Shanghai Metro: 2011–2021: Completion of a master plan

-In 2009 Shanghai announced it would have 21 lines operating by 2020 with lines extending further into the suburban areas.
-At the end of 2021 (expected), most of the lines of the plan were opened (with an exemption of line 20, Jiamin line, and Chongming line) leading to 19 lines (line 1-18 and Pujiang), 802 km, 516 stations.
+In 2009, Shanghai announced it would have 21 lines operating by 2020 with lines extending further into the suburban areas.
+At the end of 2021 (expected), most of the lines of the plan were opened (with an exemption of line 20, Jiamin line, and Chongming line) leading to 19 lines (lines 1–18 and Pujiang), 802 km, 516 stations.

-On 16 October 2013, with the extension of line 11 into Kunshan in Jiangsu province (about 6.5 km), Shanghai Metro became the first rapid transit system in China to provide cross-provincial service and the second intercity metro after the Guangfo Metro.
+On October 16, 2013, with the extension of line 11 into Kunshan in Jiangsu province (about 6.5 km), Shanghai Metro became the first rapid transit system in China to provide cross-provincial service and the second intercity metro after the Guangfo Metro.

 2021 onwards: Phase III construction

-The National Development and Reform Commission has approved the 2018-2023 construction plan for the city's Metro network.
+The National Development and Reform Commission has approved the 2018–2023 construction plan for the city's Metro network.
 The construction of five new metro lines (and two commuter rail lines) and two extensions to opened lines are expected to take five to six years and are planned to start construction before 2023.
 After completion, there will be 27 metro and commuter rail lines covering 1,154 kilometers.

-With the Shanghai Master Plan, 2017-2035 more emphasis was put on other rail transit modes.
+With the 2017-2035 Shanghai Master Plan, more emphasis was put on other rail transit modes.
 The plan calls for a comprehensive transportation system that consists of multimodel rail transit.
-Intercity lines (intercity railway, municipality railway, and express railway), urban lines (subway and light rail), and local lines (modern tramcar, rubber-tired transit system) in a length of more than 1,000 km each.
+Intercity lines (intercity railway, municipality railway, and express railway), urban lines (subway and light rail), and local lines (modern tramcar, rubber-tired transit system) are included in the plan, with a length of more than 1,000 km each.

 By 2035, public transportation will account for over 50% of all means of transportation, and 60% of rail transit stations in the inner areas of the main city will have 600m of land coverage.
 According to the NDRC, the Shanghai Metro network (including commuter rail) will cover 1,642 kilometers in total by 2030 and more than 2,000 kilometers by 2035.

 Ridership

 Since 1993, the ridership of the entire network has grown as the new lines or sections come into operation.
 In 1995, the first year of operation, line 1 carried 62 million passengers (average daily passenger volume of 223,000).
 Ridership increased between 2011 and 2016 with 10% per annum, between 2017 and 2019 with 5%.
-The reduction in ridership in 2020 is due to Covid-19.
-Ridership recovered to close to pre-covid levels in 2021, with a ridership on 31 December of 13.014 million.
+The reduction in ridership in 2020 is due to COVID-19.
+Ridership recovered to close to pre-covid levels in 2021, with a ridership on December 31 of 13.014 million.